axelberardino/piretoutpire/doc/Implementation.md

 them.
 We're repeating this process, until we found our nound, or if the next rounge of peers is not closer to target peer id.

-Everytime, we're contacting a peer, this peer save us in his routing table.
+Everytime, we're contacting a peer, this peer saves us in his routing table.
 It allows the peers network to be refreshed automatically.

 ### Join